 Through land survey programs, students can learn the skills required to become a surveyor or surveying and mapping technician.
 These programs can also provide the opportunity to gain practical experience with the tools and techniques used by surveying professionals.
-Read on to learn about the classes and programs available in the field.
+Read on to learn about the common classes in the field.

 List of Courses

 Land Survey Instruments

 Basic land surveying classes introduce students to survey instruments that collect positioning data for different plots of land.
 Students are exposed to boundary surveying, topographic surveying, drafting, remote sensing and geographic information systems.
 Students keep field notes, find common measurement errors, take accurate linear measurement and use instruments for determining elevations.

 This course trains students to design models of subdivisions complete with sewers, drainage systems and traffic circulation.
 They examine how an area's topography influences the way these systems should be set up and learn ways to work with soil and earth safely.
 Course participants identify and fix problems with their models that could influence water safety or the flow of traffic.
 The lecture portion of this land survey course deals with codes and environmental considerations, which students must also incorporate into their models.

 Land surveyor classes in computation introduce students to the mathematical procedures involved in land surveys and construction.
 Students use scientific calculators to deal with field data and measurements.
 Topics for this intermediate-level class include computing distances, direction and elevations.
 More advanced students might learn traverse computations and curve stakeout computations.